admin-ch/CovidCertificate-Documents/README.md

 ## Health status record

+- 2021-06-23 / 10h21 to 10h56: Covid certificate system delivered a few errors.
+Retry was possible.
 - 2021-06-20 / 09h47 to 10h18: Covid certificate system was partially not available and no covid certificate could have been created during this time.

 ## Global architecture